pubnub/auth-chat-demo/README.md

 ## What is PubNub Access manager?

 [PubNub Access Manager](https://www.pubnub.com/docs/web-javascript/pam-security) extends PubNub's existing security framework by allowing developers to create and enforce secure access to channels throughout the PubNub Real Time Network.
-What PAM does are:
+What Access Manager does are:

 - Syndicate streams by providing authorization to users to read/write messages to one or more channels
 - Grant/revoke permissions for your real time streams at the user/device, channel or key level